sreekanthareddyn/vodafonechallenge/README.md

-# Example using Docker, Nginx, Nodejs and MySQL.
+# Vodafone challenge: Docker, Nginx, Nodejs and MySQL.
 - This is a Docker setup for a web application based on Nodejs.

 - A simple Nodejs helloworld applicaiton.